A hybrid minimizing movement and neural network approach to Willmore flow: Numerical experiments

 With this setup, we first investigate the convergence of the neural network-based MCF scheme \autoref{eq:mcf_operator_discrete} and \autoref{eq:mcf_scheme_optimization_discrete} in two dimensions under spatial refinement, \ie~we keep the scale parameter \(\eps\) and the time step size \(\tilde\tau\) fixed and increase the spatial resolution and the width of the kernel \(n_K\).
 We compare the neural network scheme by Bretin \etal~\cite{BrDeMa22} with a fully implicit (\cf~\autoref{eq:implicitMCF}) and semi-implicit finite element scheme.
-In the latter, one computes the solution \(v\) at next timestep as the solution of $\frac{v - u}{\tilde \tau} = \laplace v - \tfrac{1}{2\eps^2} \dwell'(u)$ for given $u$ at the current timestep.
+In the latter, one computes the solution \(v\) at the next timestep as the solution of $\frac{v - u}{\tilde \tau} = \laplace v - \tfrac{1}{2\eps^2} \dwell'(u)$ for given $u$ at the current timestep.
 Here, we consider a multi-linear finite element approach on the regular quad mesh.
 We perform the validation of convergence for the evolution of circles on the computational domain \(\Omega = (-1,1)^2\).
-In \autoref{fig:ConvergenceTestMCF}, we plot the average error when comparing to the exact solution over 30 radii ranging from $0.05\pi$ to $0.2\pi$.
+In \autoref{fig:ConvergenceTestMCF}, we plot the average $L^2$-error over 30 radii ranging from $0.05\pi$ to $0.2\pi$ when comparing to the exact solutions \eqref{eq:analyticSolutionMCFCirclePf} corresponding to circles with radii given by \eqref{eq:analyticSolutionMCFCircle}.
 The error is displayed along 64 timesteps of size $\tilde \tau = 2^{-14}$ for the different schemes and varying resolution.

 One observes that the neural network-based MCF scheme performs noticeably better than the semi-implicit finite element scheme.
 This confirms the observations made by Bretin \etal~\cite{BrDeMa22} for a single resolution.
 The fully implicit FE scheme outperforms the network-based scheme, which is not that surprising due to its semi-implicit nature.
-In summary, the network-based scheme positions itself between semi-implicit and fully implicit finite element scheme in terms of accuracy.
+Besides the error caused by the semi-implicit approach, further error sources are related to the neural operator itself, such as limitations of the network architecture or training data set.
+In \autoref{fig:ConvergenceTestMCF} one observes an increase of the error in time for increasing spatial resolution, which appears to be caused by a dominant time discretization error for fixed time step size $\tilde \tau$, which increases with the increasing spatial resolution.
+Indeed, for $n=1024$ we observed a further small increase of the error, but the error appeared to saturate (e.g., at about $\approx 0.01353$ for $t\approx0.0039$).